JuliaInterop/JavaCall.jl/doc/index.md

 *   Currently, only a low level interface is available, via `jcall`.
 As a result, this package is best suited for writing libraries that wrap around existing java packages.
 Writing user code direcly using this interface might be a bit tedious at present.
 A high level interface using reflection will eventually be built.

 *    While basic memory management has been implemented, there is the possibility of some remaining memory leaks in this system.
-While this is stable enough for scripting style tasks, please test yourself before deplying this to long running tasks
+While this is stable enough for scripting style tasks, please test it yourself before deploying this to long running tasks.